yadhu/project/README.markdown

 # SAMPLE PROJECT

-"this is my new project"
-added a branch exp1
-this project is created to learn git
+this project is created to learn git.
+#this is a test text

 April 2014